-- Elements of drama - Principles of narrative (story) and how these principles are shaped to communicate meaning - Forms and styles of drama that reflect the 'lived experience' e.g. realism, stories, part of cultures, comment on the human experience - Meanings can be generated from different viewpoints and shift according to different world encounters - Understand role of actor, director, writer and audience - Engage with heritage and contemporary texts - Creation of drama through forms such as scriptwriting, improvisation, rehearsed performance, etc.
+- Flements of drama - Principles of narrative (story) and how these principles are shaped to communicate meaning - Forms and styles of drama that reflect the 'lived experience' e.g. realism, stories, part of cultures, comment on the human experience - Meanings can be generated from different viewpoints and shift according to different world encounters - Understand role of actor, director, writer and audience - Engage with heritage and contemporary texts - Creation of drama through forms such as scriptwriting, improvisation, rehearsed performance, etc.

-- Perform, apply and analyse the elements, skills, processes, forms, styles and techniques of drama - Interpret purpose in a range of dramatic texts - Create dramatic action and meaning - Evaluate and justify the use of dramatic languages to communicate dramatic meaning - Synthesise and argue a position about dramatic action and meaning - Use voice and body (movement, facial expression, gesture, posture, vocal projection, articulation, authentic delivery of text) and the production components of props, costumes, lighting, sound and staging equipment and performance spaces - Connect to the themes evidenced in texts, intellectually, emotionally and physically
+- Perform, apply and analyse the elements, skills, processes, forms, styles and techniques of drama - Interpret purpose in a range of dramatic texts - · Create dramatic action and meaning - Evaluate and justify the use of dramatic languages to communicate dramatic meaning - Use voice and body (movement, facial expression, gesture, posture, vocal projection, articulation, authentic delivery of text) and the production components of props, costumes, lighting, sound and staging equipment and performance spaces - Connect to the themes evidenced in texts, intellectually, emotionally and physically

-- Performance (3-5 min.) - Project dramatic concept (1200 words, 10 - 12 images) - Project practice-led project (5-7 min. multimodal and 3-5 min. of performance) - Examination (2hrs, 800 1000 words)
+- Performance (3-5 min.) - Project dramatic concept (1200 words, 10-12 images) - Project practice-led project (5-7 min. multimodal and 3-5 min. of performance) - Examination (2hrs, 800-1000 words)